topquark22/morseR24/README.md

 ## Hardware requirements

-This project requires the Arduino Nano v3 and/or a Nano board with an integrated radio.
+This project requires the Arduino Nano V3 and/or a compatible board with integrated nRF24L01 radio.
 Other boards may work, but they must have A7 analog input.
 So a Uno won't work.

 ## Initialization